Bargaining is not an accepted practice. You are expected to pay advertised rates.

 Spring holidays A week around Easter time

-Summer holidays Approximately seven weeks, from the last Saturday in June to around 10 August
+Summer holidays Approximately six weeks, from the last Saturday in June to around 10 August

 Autumn holidays A week in mid-October (week 42)